For business owners, measuring statistical significance in marketing is crucial. It helps marketers make decisions by using reliable, accurate data.

 Once you have identified the goal, decide which metric will be used to measure success.
 This could be conversion rate, click-through rate, page views per session, or any other metric that helps you track progress toward your goal.

-It’s important to isolate the changes you are testing so that if your test does demonstrate a statistically significant change, you know exactly what caused the difference.
+It’s important to isolate the changes you are testing so if your test results are statistically significant, you know exactly what caused the difference.
 If you change more than one thing in a test cell, you won’t know which change caused the result.

 A/B Split Testing Best Practices